sssx-dev/sssx/ROADMAP.md

 - [ ] have a way to generate a single url update
 - [ ] copy files from public to the root
+- [ ] generate a social image locally (use sharp) and place it inside the route's folder (public folder?).

 ## Backlog